HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 #### Monopoly on violence

-This is basically the [definition of a state](https://www.britannica.com/topic/state-monopoly-on-violence), according to some.
+This is basically a part of the [definition of a state](https://www.britannica.com/topic/state-monopoly-on-violence), according to some.
 However, <span style="color:Beige">Serena</span> more-or-less extended the concept of violence to…

-#### Monopoly on authenticity
+#### Monopoly on integrity

 As mentioned in *RdO*'s stance on [intellectual properties](#right-to-own-intellectual-properties), *Omnijo* views it as *an act of violence*[^Politikoj-Regpovo-0]